 Final Check: Are You Holding It Correctly?

-β You should be able to easily switch grips between shots.
+- You should be able to switch grips between shots easily.

-Mastering the correct padel grip will enhance shot precision, reduce injury risk, and improve overall performance on the court.
+Mastering the correct padel grip will enhance shot precision, reduce injury risk, and improve overall court performance.

 How to Choose the Right Grip Size

 Selecting the correct grip size for your padel racket is essential for comfort, control, and injury prevention.
-A grip that is too small forces you to over-tighten your hold, leading to wrist strain.
-A grip that is too large reduces flexibility, making it harder to maneuver the racket.
+A too-small grip forces you to over-tighten your hold, leading to wrist strain.
+A too-large grip reduces flexibility, making it harder to maneuver the racket.

 1. How to Measure Your Ideal Grip Size